Incredible doesn’t even begin to describe Kelly Bonbright’s journey from Dominican to Hollywood.

 During her time in NYC, Kelly was selected to appear as a guest on The Rachael Ray Show, alongside fashion expert Clinton Kelly and Rachael Ray.

 “I adore lifestyle talk shows, and this amazing TV opportunity presented itself.
-The team at Rachael enjoyed my funny fashion stories and invited me to appear on a fashion segment featuring helpful outfit styling tricks.”
+The production team at Rachael enjoyed my funny fashion stories and invited me to appear on a fashion segment featuring helpful outfit styling tricks.”
 Kelly says.

 A strong passion for the arts brought Kelly to Dominican in fall of 2001 as a transfer student from Santa Rosa Junior College by way of Sonoma Valley High School.